The most popular shabby chic colours of 2014 have managed to both surprise and meet expectations.

 This year, though, they’ve really made a run.
 In fact, if you were to group all the shades of grey into one they might challenge Pointing for the top position.
 Maybe next year?

 Some subtle shades of green also made it into the list.
-But we missed James White this year.
+An example was this green painted cabinet.
+But, we missed James White this year.
 It has very subtle hints of green that might well be lost with furniture but are very apparent with emulsion paint.

 Colour matches remain very popular.
 And we continue to use Johnstone’s paints for all these matches.
 Most times the colour shade is dead right, but we try to advise it’s an approximate match!